near/docs/docs/develop/node/validator/deploy-on-mainnet.md

 ```bash
 target/release/neard init --chain-id="mainnet" --account-id=<YOUR_STAKING_POOL_ID>
 ```
-  - After the build process is done, check that the configuration file located at `/HOME_DIR/.near/config.json` is the same as [this one](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/mainnet/config.json).
+  - After the build process is done, check that the configuration file located at `/HOME_DIR/.near/config.json` is the same as [this mainnet config.json](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/mainnet/config.json).

   - Now, start your node with the following command:
 ```